socolofs/tamoc/docs/_downloads/README.txt

 * Install a complete Python distribution that includes Python, Numpy, and Scipy with versions compatible with the above list.
-Testing has been completed by the author using a 32-bit Python installation.
+Testing has been completed by the author using a 32-bit and 64 bit Python installations.
 The Python distribution will have to be compatible with your C/C++ and Fortran compiler.

 * Install the free XCode app in order to provide C/C++ compiler capability.
+  Be sure to install the command-line tools.

 * Download and install the gfortran binary.
 See, http://gcc.gnu.org/wiki/GFortranBinaries